• Skip to primary navigation

 Fresh figs just halved and dribbled with honey to be roasted

-Roasted figs couldn't be easier - or quicker.
 To bake figs, leave their skin on and bake for 15 minutes.
-As you can see from the recipe below, it's so simple and quick too.
+As you can see from the recipe below, it's so quick and simple - and doesn't even need any butter.

 The reduced, splashed-in-at-the-last-minute port ends up as a reduced, syrupy sauce out of the oven.
 Careful not to roast them too long, as the sauce will disappear quite fast.
 If you need another 5 minutes, go ahead but no more!